understrap/understrap/README.md

  @import "theme/theme";  // 5.
 Add your styles into this file
  ```

-- Don’t edit the number 2-4 files/filesets listed above or you won’t be able to update Understrap without overwriting your own work!
+- Don’t edit the number 2-4 files/filesets listed above or you won’t be able to update UnderStrap without overwriting your own work!
 - Your design goes into: `/sass/theme`.
   - Add your styles to the `/sass/theme/_theme.scss` file
   - And your variables to the `/sass/theme/_theme_variables.scss`
   - Or add other .scss files into it and `@import` it into `/sass/theme/_theme.scss`.

 ## Installation
 There are several ways to install UnderStrap.
 We'll look at three of them: (1) classic install by uploading UnderStrap to a WordPress install, (2) using npm, and (3) using the theme directory in WordPress.

 ### Classic install
 - Download the understrap folder from GitHub or from [https://understrap.com](https://understrap.com)